oscardegroot/ros2_autoware_cookbook/ros2/ros2_cookbook.md

 `ros::Time::now → rclcpp::Clock()::now()`

 Nodes also have a clock via `node->now()`.
 Mixing timers from different sources can lead to errors.

+### Compiling
+You can compile a selection of packages using the flag `--packages-up-to roadmap`.

 ---
 ### Notes